NiYuan224/draft-ni-wimse-ai-agent-identity/draft-ni-wimse-ai-agent-identity.md

   2. AI Agent: The autonomous software entity that initiates the credential request.
 This document may refer to it as the "agent", but is is essentially the workload instead of the agent in the WIMSE architecture.
   3. Identity Server: A trusted entity issuing agent identity and credentials.
 For simplicity, this document may refer to this component as the "server".
   4. Identity Proxy: An intermediary component that can request, inspect, replace or augment agent identity credentials.
 It exposes an Agent API locally to agents.
 For simplicity, this document may refer to this component as the "proxy".
+  5. Owner: An entity (individual or organization) responsible for the an AI Agent, which can provide a cryptographic signature to bind the AI Agent identity to a specific principal.

 # Architecture